 He started with the Charlottesville Police Department as a Police Explorer before being hired as a Community Service Officer (CSO).
 After graduating from the police academy at age 20, he was the youngest officer hired in the department and was the 25th Black officer hired in the department's history.

 Chief Durrette was promoted through the ranks of Sergeant and Lieutenant.
 As a Lieutenant once again made department history, as he was one of only two black Lieutenants to ever serve the CPD at that time.
 As a Lieutenant, Durrette was responsible for the daily operation of daylight shift before being transferred to the Support Operation Division where he led the department's School Resource Unit, Traffic Unit, Hiring and Retention and the Accreditation Unit before being promoted to the rank of Captain landing him as the department first black Bureau Commander.

-In 2021 Durrette once again made history becoming the first black Assistant Chief of Police with CPD and serves as Interim Chief of Police.
+In 2021 Durrette once again made history becoming the first black Assistant Chief of Police with CPD and previously served as Interim Chief of Police.

 Chief Durrette attended Piedmont Virginia Community College, is a graduate of Virginia Polytechnic Institute for leadership in changing times in 2012 and the University of Virginia National Criminal Justice Command College in 2014.